The King Must Die: Characters

 Chryse, Helike, Melantho, Thebe, Nephele, Rhene, Pylia: The seven female Cranes.
+Like their male counterparts they are varied in personality and background but all are brought together by loyalty to Theseus and the interdependence required by the bull dance.

 Iros, Hippon, Menesthes, Telamon, Phormion: The five male Cranes (apart from Theseus and Amyntor).

+Aktor: veteran trainer of the bull-dancers in the Bull Court of Knossos Palace.

 Lukos: a Cretan officer who commands a detachment of African warriors in the service of King Minos.
 Sent to collect the tribute of fourteen youths and maidens from Athens, Lukos serves as an example of the polished and sophisticated courtiers of the Labyrinth in contrast to the crude but energetic values of mainland Greece.

+Alektryon: a lieutenant of the royal household who acts as an intermediary between the bull-dancers and those palace officials and guards still loyal to Minos.
+He dies in the great earthquake.

 Kerkyon: The 20-year-old, strongly built year-king of Eleusis.
 The name 'Kerkyon' is given to all year-kings: his real name is not given.
 Theseus kills him in a wrestling match.

 Thalestris: A skilled Amazonian bull-dancer and valiant warrior.
+She is killed in the fighting with Asterion's guards but knowing her gives Theseus a premonition of his doomed future marriage with another Amazon.

 Simo: A small boy who mocks Theseus's fatherlessness in Troizen.

-Phaedra: Theseus' later wife; now a child, she idolises him as a handsome bull dancer.

 Analysis

 The book was lauded by critics, with Renault's believable historical setting being particularly well-received.
 Removing the fantastical elements of monsters and the appearances of gods, Renault constructed an archaeologically and anthropologically plausible story that might have developed into the myth.
 However, other critics have viewed Renault's depiction of ancient Crete as based on flawed theories and taking significant imaginative liberties.